opentsdb-js/opentsdb.js/README.md

 #### client.end( [time | null] )

 This method is a setter/getter.
-If no `time` is provided, the method returns the configured query end time.
+If no `time` is provided, the method returns the configured query end `time`.
 An end time is optional when making an OpenTSDB query.
 If no end time is set upon making a query, OpenTSDB defaults to the time at which the request is made.

 ``` javascript
 client.end( Date.now() );